A sufficient connectivity condition for rigidity and global rigidity of linearly constrained frameworks in $\mathbb{R}^2$: Abstract

 \section{Abstract}

-We study the rank function of generic rigidity of bar-and-joint frameworks in $\R^2$ such that some vertices are constrained to lie in some lines.
-The rigidity of such frameworks is characterised by Streinu and Theran \cite{ST}.
-In this paper we characterise the rank function of such frameworks in terms of vertex covers by extending Lov\'asz and Yemini's characterisation of the rank function of the 2-dimensional generic bar-and-joint rigidity matroid \cite{LY}.
+We study the bar-and-joint frameworks in $\R^2$ such that some vertices are constrained to lie on some lines.
+The generic rigidity of such frameworks is characterised by Streinu and Theran \cite{ST}.
+Katoh and Tanigawa \cite{KatTan} remarked that the corresponding matroid and its rank function can be characterised by using a submodular function.
+In this paper, we will transfer this characterisation of the rank function to the form of the value of a ``1-thin cover" and obtain a sufficient connectivity condition for rigidity and global rigidity of these frameworks analogous to the results of Lov\'asz and Yemini \cite{LY}.

 \keywords{rigidity, sliders, linearly constrained framework, count matroid}